-We do not recommend using blowtorches, kerosene, propane heaters, charcoal stove, or other open-flame devices to thaw frozen pipes.
+- We do not recommend using blowtorches, kerosene, propane heaters, charcoal stoves, or other open-flame devices to thaw frozen pipes.
 We recommend insulating your pipes to prevent this from happening.

 - Texas Water can shut your water off in the event of an emergency.
 However, we do not make repairs beyond the meter connection on the customer's side of the water meter.
 Click here to learn more about how to find your meter.